NeuralVox/OpenPhonemizer/README.md

 **Coming soon**

+## Credits

+Parts of OpenPhonemizer are based on [Deep Phonemizer](https://github.com/as-ideas/DeepPhonemizer).

 ## License

 OpenPhonemizer is open source software.
 You may use it under the BSD-3-Clause license found in the LICENSE file.